Get Help Finding a New Talent

 How Can Firms Reduce Business Interruption Caused by Climate Change and Cyber Security Breaches

-One of the ways businesses could increase readiness for such damage is to ensure that senior management and IT teams are working together to include climate change risks in security plans.
+One of the ways businesses could increase readiness for the potential enviromental impacts of cyber security is to ensure that senior management and IT teams are working together to include climate change risks in security plans.

-For example, if there is a power outage caused by extreme weather not only does this compromise security but also affects business continuity.
-Planning ahead for such damage will reduce the financial and social burden of climate disasters and cybercrimes.
+For example, if there is a power outage caused by extreme weather, not only does this compromise security but also affects business continuity.
+Planning ahead for such damage will reduce the financial and social burden of climate disasters and changes in cyber security.

-In order to integrate climate risk into frameworks, asset managers first have to prioritise a shift in culture and acknowledge that a change in behaviour has to be operative throughout the whole firm from the boards all the way down to the stakeholders.
+In order to integrate climate risk into frameworks, asset managers first have to prioritise the shift in cyber security enviromental issues and acknowledge that a change in behaviour has to be operative throughout the whole firm, from the board all the way down to the stakeholders.

 Making smarter and more sustainable investment decisions, such as channelling capital to the renewable energy sector, and moving away from investments in traditional resources like oil, provides an opportunity for long term financial gain as the sector is rapidly growing.
 Done correctly, this also reduces the threat from environmental protestors.